merklejerk/wacom-profile-daemon/README.md

 [xsetwacom wiki](http://linuxwacom.sourceforge.net/wiki/index.php/Tablet_Configuration) for a detailed rundown of settings and syntax.

-As an example, here is a full configuration for a Wacom Intuos S 2 device that maps the tablet to the first active display and binds button 2 on the pad to undo (`ctrl+z`) by default, but binds button 2  to the key `e` when a window whose title ends with "MyPaint" comes into focus.
+As an example, here is a full configuration for a Wacom Intuos S 2 device that fully maps the tablet to the first active display and binds button 2 on the pad to undo (`ctrl+z`).
+But when a window whose title ends with "MyPaint" comes into focus, it maps the tablet area to that app and binds button 2 to the key `e`.

 ```
 {